← All resources

 Is intermittent fasting for me?

-Allison recommends that, if you fall into any of the following groups, you reconsider whether intermittent fasting is the right choice for you:
+If you fall into any of the following groups, you reconsider whether intermittent fasting is the right choice for you:

 • On medication for a chronic condition.
 Intermittent fasting may disrupt your ability to consistently take your medication if you have to take it with food.